Everest (2015 film): Plot

 In May 1996, several commercial expeditions at the base camp of Mount Everest prepare to climb to the summit.
 Rob Hall, who popularized commercial Everest missions, leads Adventure Consultants; Scott Fischer is the chief guide for its rival, Mountain Madness.
 Rob's clients include Beck Weathers, an experienced climber; Doug Hansen, a former mailman pursuing his dream; climbing veteran Yasuko Namba, who hopes to complete her final Seven Summits ascent; and Outside magazine journalist Jon Krakauer.
 Helen Wilton manages Rob's base camp.

-A month earlier in New Zealand, Rob says goodbye to his pregnant wife, Jan, and promises that he will be home for the birth.
+A month earlier in New Zealand, Rob says goodbye to his pregnant wife Jan, promising he will be home for the birth.
 At the base camp, Rob receives a fax from her, informing him that their unborn baby is a girl.
-He wants to name her Sarah, but Jan disagrees.
+He wants to name her Sarah, but she disagrees.

 Worried about climbers overcrowding, Rob persuades Scott to cooperate to reduce delays.
 On the summit attempt, Rob's group departs from Camp IV before dawn, planning to complete the ascent and begin descending by 2:00 PM., the latest safe time to ensure return before nightfall.

 The group is delayed by over an hour after discovering that guide ropes are not installed on the upper reaches of the climb.
 Beck has eyesight problems and stops.
 Rob tells him to return to base camp if his condition does not improve in a half-hour.
-Scott hurries down to camp to help another climber, but plans to re-ascend, and Rob warns him about overexertion.
+Scott hurries down to camp to help another climber but plans to re-ascend, and Rob warns him about overexertion.

 Rob reaches the summit on time and is joined by other climbers including Yasuko, who jubilantly plants her Japanese flag.
 Descending, Rob encounters Doug struggling to ascend just above the Hillary Step and orders him to descend.

 Doug insists on continuing, saying that he will not get the chance again.
 Rob reluctantly agrees and they reach the summit two hours later, well past the safe return time.
 Doug is exhausted and suffering from altitude sickness.
 With them is Scott, exhausted and ill from high-altitude pulmonary edema.

 As Rob helps Doug descend, a blizzard strikes while Doug's oxygen tank is empty, causing him to suffer hypoxia.
 No extra bottles are stored on the route as Rob asked and he radios Helen to send more oxygen.
 Doug, left briefly by Rob, semi-consciously detaches himself from the guide rope and walks unsteadily along the narrow path, then silently topples to his death.